What Is a Basic Plumbing Rough-In?

 Contents

-Are you wondering what a basic plumbing rough in is?
+Are you wondering what a basic plumbing rough-in is?
 Well, you’re in the right place!
-In this article, we’ll walk you through the importance of a plumbing rough in, the key components involved, and the process of completing it.
+In this article, we’ll explain the importance of a plumbing rough-in, the key components involved, and the process of completing it.

 We’ll also highlight common mistakes to avoid.
 So, if you’re ready to learn how to tackle this essential step in plumbing, let’s get started!